QuarkNerd/blog/lpage/_posts/2015-06-19-aurelia-part-one.md

 author: lpage
 title: Creating less2css using Aurelia
 categories:
-  - HTML5
-  - Web
-  - CSS
+  - Tech
 layout: default_post
+summary: >-
-summary: This post gives a walkthrough of a project that makes use of the new Aurelia framework.
+  This post gives a walkthrough of a project that makes use of the new Aurelia framework.
 It also take a look at how it compares to Angular 2.0, which is still in development.
 image: lpage/assets/featured/aurelia-large.png
 ---